 TL requires the applicable Convention Certificates to be issued by a flag state or TL or an organization which is authorized by the flag state.
-Safety Management Certificates in accordance with the provisions of the International Safety Management Code (ISM Code) may be issued by an organisation complying with IMO A.739(18) amended Resolution by Resolution MSC.208(81) and authorised by the flag state with which the ship is registered.
+Safety Management Certificates in accordance with the provisions of the International Safety Management Code (ISM Code) may be issued by an organisation complying with the Code for Recognized Organizations (RO Code) adopted by IMO Resolution MSC.349(92) and authorised by the flag state with which the ship is registered.
 Cargo Ship Radio Certificates may be issued by an organisation authorised by the flag state with which the ship is registered.
 In the case of dual-classed ships, Convention Certificates may be issued by the other Society with which the ship is classed provided this is recognised in a formal Dual Class Agreement with TL and provided the other Society is also authorised by the flag state.
-In the event of a flag state withdrawing any ship's Convention Certificate (referred to in this section) then the TL may suspend the ship's class.
-If a ship is removed from the flag state's Registry for the noncompliance with the Conventions or Classification Requirements referred to here in then the TL will suspend the ship's class.
+In the event of a flag state withdrawing any ship's Convention Certificate (referred to in this section)

+then the TL may suspend the ship's class.
+If a ship is removed from the flag state's Registry for the non-compliance with the Conventions or Classification Requirements referred to here in then the TL will suspend the ship's class.